-The Link to Screen drop-down list, which is located either on the Link tabs ( or | or | ), provides a way of moving from one screen to another in the touchscreen file by selecting a screen from the list.
+The Link to Screen drop-down list, which is located on either of the Link tabs (or | or |), provides a way of moving from one screen to another in the touchscreen file by selecting a screen from the list.
 The link can be a button, text, or image.